 Ease of Care

-The Onja suffered in this category too.
+The Onja suffers in this category too.
 The paint got irreparably burned on our first use, leaving unsightly black scorches across the front.
 The burner grate is not removable, so there is no way to get down to the drip tray and properly clean it.
 And, while the shoulder strap is removable, the holes that fit onto the ends of the cutting board topper get stretched out quickly, which then allows the stove to flip completely upside down while being carried — something it's prone to do because it's top-heavy.

 The strap that wraps around the center of the stove body isn't removable and therefore sits in the dirt if you use the stove on the ground.
 And the base is covered in black fabric that is likely to get burned or damaged over time.
 It is attached with Velcro on the underside and so can be removed, but that, too, is an involved process.
 All in all, it's not an easy stove to care for or keep nice.